cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 - `Nseed`: The length in bytes of a key seed
 - `Nek`: The length in bytes of a public encapsulation key
-- `Ndk`: The length in bytes of a secret decapsulation key
 - `Nct`: The length in bytes of a ciphertext produced by Encaps
 - `Nss`: The length in bytes of a shared secret produced by Encaps or Decaps